dcirne/dcirne.github.io/index.md

 # Dalmo Cirne's Brain Dump

-This is a place where I keep a collection of papers, thoughts, and short essays.
+This is a place where I keep and share a collection of papers, thoughts, and short essays.

 ## Engineering Velocity: Cultivating a sustainable high output team